Level set percolation for random interlacements and the Gaussian free field: Introduction

 (see Theorem \ref{T:ALPHA_*PERC} for positivity of $\alpha_*(u)$ and Theorem \ref{T:ALPHA_*} for finiteness).
 In words, the sets $ \mathcal{I}^{u,\alpha}$ exhibit a non-trivial percolation phase transition as $\alpha$ varies, for every (fixed) positive value of $u$.

 In a similar vein, for $\mathcal{V}^{u,\alpha}$, we introduce the critical parameter

-which is well-defined since $\eta^{\mathcal{V}}(\cdot,\alpha)$ is non-increasing for every value of $\alpha \geq 0$.
+which is well-defined since $\eta^{\mathcal{V}}(\cdot,\alpha)$ is non-increasing for every value of $\alpha \geq 0$ (we will comment on the asymmetry in the role of $u$ and $\alpha$ in \eqref{alpha_*} and \eqref{u_*} below; see the discussion following \eqref{isom_THM}).
 It is an easy matter to verify that the function $u_*(\cdot)$ is non-decreasing, see \eqref{u_*_monotone}, and that $u_*(0)=u_*$, where $u_*$ refers to the critical point for percolation of the vacant set of (discrete-time) random interlacements, as defined in $(0.13)$ of \cite{S1}, which is known to be finite and strictly positive for all dimensions $d \geq 3$, see \cite{S1}, Theorem 4.3, and \cite{SS2}, Theorem 3.4 (see also Theorem 5.1 in \cite{S3} for a more general result).
 Our main conclusion concerning percolation of the sets $\mathcal{V}^{u,\alpha}$, see Theorem \ref{T:U_*} below, asserts that

 In fact, not only are we able to establish finiteness of the critical parameters in \eqref{RESULT: alpha_*} and \eqref{RESULT: u_*}, but also the stronger result that (see \eqref{T:ALPHA_*2}, \eqref{T:U_*2} and Remark \ref{R:U_*})